A Fisher-Rao gradient flow for entropy-regularised Markov decision processes in Polish spaces: Introduction

-We introduce a continuous-time {policy mirror descent algorithm} for solving entropy-regularized MDPs with state and action spaces being Polish spaces.
+We introduce a continuous-time {policy mirror descent algorithm} for solving entropy-regularised MDPs with state and action spaces being Polish spaces.
 This gradient flow naturally extends the Fisher--Rao flow for probability measures \cite{gallouet2017jko, liu2023polyak} to the present setting with conditional probability measures.
 We prove that the flow is globally well-posed and exhibits exponential convergence to the optimal policy.
-Furthermore, we establish the flow's stability under inexact gradient evaluation, and further deduce performance guarantees for a natural policy gradient flow with log-linear parameterized policies.
+Furthermore, we establish the flow's stability under inexact gradient evaluation, and further deduce performance guarantees for a natural policy gradient flow with log-linear parameterised policies.
+Our analysis provides a theoretical foundation for deriving discrete policy gradient algorithms (see Section~\ref{sec:discrete} and Appendix~\ref{sec:numerical}) and offers insights into the optimal convergence rate achievable by discrete-time policy gradient methods in general settings (see Remarks~\ref{rmk:convergence} and~\ref{rmk:discrete_mirror}).